IT-STAR-Technology/citrix-hypervisor-sdk/docs/overview.md

 The attributes have the following meanings:

-**device**

--  name of the physical device to expose to the VM.
-For linux guests we use "sd\[a-z\]" and for windows guests we use "hd\[a-d\]".
+-  **device** -  name of the physical device to expose to the VM.
+For Linux guests we use "sd\[a-z\]" and for windows guests we use "hd\[a-d\]".

-**function**

--  if marked as "root", this disk will be used to boot the guest.
-(NB this does not imply the existence of the Linux root i.e. / filesystem) Only one device should be marked as "root".
+-  **function** -  if marked as "root", this disk will be used to boot the guest.
+(NB this does not imply the existence of the Linux root i.e. / filesystem.)
+Only one device should be marked as "root".
 See Section 3.4 describing VM booting.
 Any other string is ignored.

-**mode**

--  either "w" or "ro" if the device is to be read/write or read-only
+-  **mode** -  either "w" or "ro" if the device is to be read/write or read-only

-**vdi**

--  the name of the disk image (represented by a &lt;vdi&gt; element) to which this block device is connected
+-  **vdi** - the name of the disk image (represented by a &lt;vdi&gt; element) to  which this block device is connected

 Each &lt;vm&gt; may have an optional &lt;hacks&gt; section like the
 following: &lt;hacks is\_hvm="false"